dillpikos/ESP32-IoT-Weather-Station/README.md

 An ESP-32 IoT based embedded system that hosts it's own WiFi network and web page to display real time weather and time data through a responsive web-based UI
 </br>
-*created by Bryan Diaz | Focus: Embedded Systems and hardware*
+*created by Bryan Diaz | Focus: Embedded Systems, IoT, hardware*

 # Project Overview
 Fully functional prototype of an IoT embedded system built using the ESP-32 and it's Soft Access Point mode